IgnatiusHarry/Social-Capital-Loss-and-Suicide-Rates-in-the-U.S.-2000-2022-/README.md

 What is the relationship between suicide and ‘social capital loss’ in the United States (2000-2022)?

-H0: There is a strong relation between suicide and social capital loss.

-H1: There is no strong relation between suicide and social capital loss.

 ## Definition of 'Social Capital'
 Sociology defines 'Social Capital' as the pillars of a "functioning and stable society":
 - Employment